CoCare.

 Designing a family coordination platform for dementia care — reducing carer burnout through structured collaboration and shared responsibility.

-Designing a coordinated care platform, engaging carers and support structures to reduce burnout among dementia carers through structured family collaboration.
+Designing a coordinated care platform that reduces burnout among dementia carers through structured family collaboration.
 Research showed that higher family involvement reduces burnout — but in practice, care responsibilities are rarely distributed evenly.

 - Product strategy